-Using coated seed when sowing lucerne has become the accepted best practice in Australia in recent years.
+Using coated seed when sowing lucerne has become the accepted best practice in Australia for many years.

-Lucernes are available from Heritage Seeds with the proprietary AgriCote seed coating technology.
-AgriCote is designed to deliver enhanced seedling establishment through the inclusion of growth promotants, essential micro-nutrients and fungicide seed protection.
-In addition, AgriCote provides seedlings with protection from biting and sucking insects through the inclusion of Gaucho insecticide seed treatment.
+Lucernes are available from Barenbrug with the proprietary AgriCote seed coating technology.
+AgriCote is designed to deliver enhanced seedling establishment through the inclusion of growth promotants, essential micronutrients and fungicide seed protection.
+In addition, AgriCote provides seedlings with protection from biting and sucking insects through the inclusion of Gaucho® insecticide seed treatment.
 For lucerne seed, AgriCote also contains encapsulated rhizobia bacteria, meaning your seed is pre-inoculated and ready to sow.